62 million Americans listen to podcasts each week.

 - ProTools First

-These are all free or affordable software options that will give you the power to not only record, but also to edit your podcast to make it web-ready.
+These and more on https://wiredclip.com/best-podcast-recording-software/ are all software options that will give you the power to not only record, but also to edit your podcast to make it web-ready.

 6. Podcast Hosting and Distribution